walterrowe/magick-frames/README.md

 By default the `frame_it` Unix shell script preserves your input file by saving the decorated image to a new output file with `-frame` inserted  before the extension in the output filename.
 An input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
 The output file is always placed in the same folder as the input file.
 You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

 The `frame_it` shell script offers numerous options to tailor the style of decoration around your images.
 The StyleDroplet AppleScript includes a list of predefined options documented below.
-See the command line options section at the end for a detailed descriptione of these options.
+See the command line options section at the end for a detailed description of these options.

 # Installation and Configuration